 Pain Therapeutics, Inc. is a biopharmaceutical company that develops novel drugs.
-Our lead drug candidate is called Remoxy®.
-We are developing Remoxy and other abuse-resistant painkillers pursuant to our strategic alliance with King Pharmaceuticals, Inc, or King.
+Our lead drug candidate is called REMOXY®.
+We are developing REMOXY and other abuse-resistant painkillers pursuant to our strategic alliance with King Pharmaceuticals, Inc, or King.

 We are also developing novel drug candidates in the area of hematology and oncology.
-We also have in pre-clinical development a drug candidate to treat hemophilia, a genetic disorder in which patients are unable to stop bleeding.
+We have in pre-clinical development a drug candidate to treat hemophilia, a genetic disorder in which patients are unable to stop bleeding.
 We have in clinical development a monoclonal antibody to treat metastatic melanoma, a deadly form of skin cancer.

-Although we were profitable in 2008 based on payments from King and interest income, in the course of our development activities, we have sustained cumulative operating losses.
-There are no assurances that additional financing will be available on favorable terms, or at all.
+Although we were profitable in the past based on payments from King and interest income, in the course of our development activities, we have sustained significant cumulative operating losses.
+As we continue to incur losses, we may need additional financing and there are no assurances that additional financing will be available on favorable terms, or at all.

 We have prepared the accompanying unaudited condensed financial statements of Pain Therapeutics, Inc. in accordance with generally accepted accounting principles for interim financial information and pursuant to the instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, the financial statements do not include all of the information and footnotes required by generally accepted accounting principles for complete financial statements.
 In our opinion, all adjustments, consisting of normal recurring adjustments, considered necessary for a fair presentation have been included.
-Operating results for the three and nine months ended September 30, 2009 are not necessarily indicative of the results that may be expected for any other interim period or for the year ending December 31, 2009.
+Operating results for the first quarter of 2010 are not necessarily indicative of the results that may be expected for any other interim period or for the year 2010.

 We have evaluated subsequent events through the date of the filing this Form 10-Q with the Securities and Exchange Commission.
-No material subsequent events have occurred since September 30, 2009 that require recognition or disclosure in these financial statements.
+No material subsequent events have occurred that require recognition or disclosure in these financial statements.